Coastal flatwing

-Griseargiolestes albescens is a species of Australian damselfly in the family Megapodagrionidae.
+Griseargiolestes albescens is a species of Australian damselfly in the family Argiolestidae.

 It is commonly known as a coastal flatwing.

 Coastal flatwings are medium sized damselflies; males are about 37 mm in length and the slightly smaller females are about 34 mm.
 They have a bronze-black colour marked with pale yellow, adult males are strongly pruinescent - their bodies and tip of their tails are covered with a fine, white, powdery layer.